Office of Rail and Road glossary of terms.

 All lane running (ALR) motorway

-A type of motorway design where the hard shoulder is permanently converted to a running lane, with refuge areas available for drivers to use in an emergency.
+A type of motorway design where the hard shoulder is permanently converted to a running lane, with emergency areas available for drivers to use.
 It also deploys technology, such as overhead electronic signs, which can be used to set variable speed limits and display messages to drivers.

 Alliances